 Probationer Training

-As a probationary team member, you join a specific probationer training programme.
+As a probationary team member, you will join a specific probationer training programme.
 Once this training is completed, you can then be promoted to become a full team member.
 You would normally be a probationary team member for around a year.

 Training is a mixture of indoor and outdoor sessions.
-This keeps our skills current and ensures we work confidently with each other, with other Mountain Rescue Teams, and other agencies such as the Police, Coastguard Ambulance and Fire Service.
+This keeps our skills current and ensures we work confidently with each other, with other Mountain Rescue Teams, and other agencies such as the Police, Coastguard, Ambulance and Fire Service.
 You will be expected to attend a high proportion of all training.

 The team is a charity, and fundraising is essential.
-You will be expected to contribute to fundraising activities in your probationary period, and also as a full team member.
+You will be expected to contribute to fundraising activities in your probationary period, and as a full team member.

 The probationary period fulfils three functions.
 Firstly, it gives you time to understand the commitment, level of fitness and knowledge of hill craft required to be a full team member.
 Secondly, it gives the team leaders time to assess your character and capabilities.
 During a rescue, particularly in adverse conditions, members need to rely on each other.
-The team leaders need to be sure that each individual can not only make a useful contribution but also work effectively as part of the team.
+The team leaders need to be sure that each individual can not only make a useful contribution but also work effectively and safely as part of the team.
 Thirdly, your probationary period allows you to get to know your teammates and form the bonds which will hopefully stay with you for many years.

 Promotion to membership